Select Page

 Colour representation

-I do my best to provide accurate representation of our products by professionally lighting and photographing, however the colour of the product may vary from the photos on different devices and monitor screens.
+I do my best to provide an accurate representation of my yarns by shooting in natural light, however, the colour of the product may vary from the photos on different devices and monitor screens.

 How often is the shop updated?

-Subscribe to my mailing list and follow me on Instagram, you’ll be the first to know a full week before the next shop update.
+Subscribe to my mailing list, you’ll be the first to know about shop updates and pattern launches.